Disclaimers: See Part 1

 "Lower your voice."
-Ri glanced at the denizens that was gazing in their direction.
+Ri glanced at the denizens who were gazing in their direction.

-"Sorry." the fifteen year old blonde apologized as Ri interlaced their arms and continued walking.
-"It is an astounding piece of jewelry, I get why you want to hide it, and I know that you are the Conqueror's favorite subject, but why did she give you such a perfect present?
+"Sorry."
+The fifteen-year-old blonde apologized, whilst Ri interlaced their arms and continued walking.
+"It is an astounding piece of jewelry.
+I get why you want to hide it and I know you are the Conqueror's favorite subject, but why did she give you such a perfect present?
 It seems like the sort of token a man would bestow on his betrothed."

-Honey brown orbs widen at Ri's happy expression.
+Honey-brown orbs widened at Ri's happy expression.
 "By the gods.
 That's it, isn't it?"

 "Of course not, Iona."
 Ri downplayed her true hopes.
 "It's a farewell gift.
 That is all."

 "Now I see.
-The Conqueror presented you the necklace in case something bad happens to her in battle."
+The Conqueror presented the necklace to you in case something bad happens to her in battle."

 "She's going into battle?"
 Ri inquired.

 "You didn't know?"
 Iona was surprised.
 "My mother went with her.
-They set out already at first light.
-My father's kinda upset that they were going to see some action while he's stuck here in Corinth."
+They'd set out already at first light.
+My father's kinda upset that they are going to probably see some action, while he's stuck here in Corinth."

 'Prospects of war.
 That's the reason for the trip to Minerva's temple.'
 Ri theorized.

-"Our Lord is formidable and from what I also heard, General Glaphyra is an excellent fighter as well.
+"Our Lord is formidable, and from what I've heard, General Glaphyra is an excellent fighter as well.
 I have no concerns."
-Ri answered half heartily.
+Ri answered half-heartily.
 "With that aside, how are your parents?
 I miss them."

 Iona shrugged her shoulders.
 "They're alright.
 I told them something yesterday and they both have different opinions."